TL;DR

 Critical Illness Cover

-This cover pays out a tax-free lump sum if you are diagnosed with a specific, serious illness listed on the policy, such as some forms of cancer, a heart attack, or a stroke.
+This cover may pay out a potentially tax-efficient lump sum if you are diagnosed with a specific, serious illness listed on the policy, such as some forms of cancer, a heart attack, or a stroke.

 For a grandparent, a critical illness diagnosis could be financially devastating.
 It could force you to stop working earlier than planned or require you to use your retirement savings for medical care and home modifications.
 Critical Illness Cover provides a financial safety net, allowing you to focus on your recovery without worrying about money.